 Your top should be squared, pressed and free of extraneous threads or wavy borders.
 Here’s why:

 Not Squared?
 Don’t expect it to magically be squared after quilting.
-I know that would be nice and all, but that won’t happen.
+I know that would be nice and all, but that won’t necessarily happen.
 I don’t have a magic wand to help you in this department.
 It will be more difficult to load onto the frame and the quilt may not be square after quilting.
 There are tricks I can do to ease in fullness, but the best solution is to start with a square quilt.